shobrook/rebound/README.md

 `$ rebound [file_name]`

 This will execute the file, catch any compiler errors, and prompt you to browse related Stack Overflow questions/answers.

-Rebound currently supports Python and NodeJS files.
-Support for Ruby and Java is coming soon!
+__Supported file types:__ Python, Node.js, Ruby, and Java.

 ## Contributing